Online Graduate Business Certificates

 Management & Leadership Certificate

 The ability to effectively manage stability as well as change in an organization is a key competency for today’s competitive business leader.
-The certificate in leadership and management can enable students to lead change for organizational success.
+The certificate in management and leadership can enable students to lead change for organizational success.
 Coursework will explore practical applications for how to lead projects and people in an effective and efficient manner.
 You’ll also gain a deeper understanding of the foundation of theoretical knowledge and the skills necessary to achieve competence in this area.

 Upon completion of the program, you will be able to: